apache/beam/website/www/site/content/en/documentation/programming-guide.md

 }
 {{< /highlight >}}

-### 12.5 Watermark estimation {#watermark-estimation}
+### 12.5.
+Watermark estimation {#watermark-estimation}

 The default watermark estimator does not produce a watermark estimate.
 Therefore, the output watermark is solely computed by the minimum of upstream watermarks.

-As a splittable DoFn pr an element and restriction pair, it can advance the output watermark by specifying a lower bound for all future output that this element and restriction pair will produce.
+A SDF can advance the output watermark by specifying a lower bound for all future output that this element and restriction pair will produce.
 The runner computes the minimum output watermark by taking the minimum over all upstream watermarks and the minimum reported by each element and restriction pair.
 The reported watermark must monotonically increase for each element and restriction pair across bundle boundaries.
 When an element and restriction pair stops processing its watermark, it is no longer considered part of the above calculation.

 Tips:
 *   If you author a SDF that outputs records with timestamps, you should expose ways to allow users of